 The look of corrugated iron offers an industrial spin on an otherwise nature-centric design.
 The bespoke terrazzo cladding is flecked with white, black, and brown specks that reflect and absorb light to produce an enigmatic look that references the various hues of the surrounding greenery and the dappled look of the white gravel pathway.

-A new post by Joe Simpson, Diary of a Tile Addict, May 2021.
+A new post by Hanna Simpson, Diary of a Tile Addict, May 2021.